 Drop in Hours

-The lab will be open for drop-in hours during the regular academic term on Thursday nights 8-9:30 pm, hosted by members of the Forbes Student Technology Consultant (STC) staff (drop-in hours are not held during reading and exam periods).
+The lab will be open for drop-in hours during the regular academic term on Saturday and Sunday nights 7-9 pm, hosted by members of the Forbes Student Technology Consultant (STC) staff (drop-in hours are not held during reading and exam periods).
 Please feel free to stop by to use the equipment, ask for assistance with a media project, or to learn more about the lab.
 If an STC staff member is not in the lab during these hours they will have a table in the Forbes Dining Hall (directly upstairs) to be more accessible for general computing questions.
 You can stop by the dining hall during drop in hours and speak with a Forbes STC for questions or assistance.